HaxeLocalizeJP/HaxeManual/output/HaxeManual/website/lf.md

 **[Inlined calls](class-field-inline.md):**

-Functions can be designed as being inline, allowing their code to be inserted at call-site.
+Functions can be designated as being inline, allowing their code to be inserted at call-site.
 This can yield significant performance benefits without resorting to code duplication via manual inlining.

 **[Iterators](lf-iterators.md):**